tobami/littlechef/README.md

 ## Overview

 You may think of this like a pocket Chef.
 No need to worry about installation, repository syncing, nor Chef Server authentication.
 You also won't have to remotely edit cookbooks, or commit little changes just to test things.
 Installing LittleChef to your work computer is all you need to get you started.

+It also adds features to Chef Solo that are currently only available for Chef Server users: data bags, data bag search, and node search support.

 ### How it all works